Healthy Food VS. Junk Food: What is the Difference?

 What Are Healthy Food And Junk Food?

-On the other hand, fast food/junk food tastes delicious and is easy to prefer to highly processed items loaded with refined sugars, unhealthy fats, sodium, and artificial additives.
-These highly processed foods often lack essential nutrients, vitamins, and minerals.
+On the other hand, fast food/junk food, though it tastes delicious and is easy to prepare, refers to highly processed items loaded with refined sugars, unhealthy fats, sodium, and artificial additives.
+These foods often lack essential nutrients, vitamins and minerals.

 1. Nutritional Content: